The Anthropology Major: Exploring Human Diversity

 Anthropology is the holistic study of humankind, across space and time.

 The discipline is divided into four fields: cultural anthropology, linguistics, archaeology, and physical/biological anthropology, all of which are represented in the department offerings.

 The emerging field of medical anthropology, a cross-over between cultural and physical, is also well represented in our major.
 Anthropology majors interested in medical anthropology may consider double majoring in Sociomedical Sciences, which is administered by the Department of Anthropology.

-The SUNY Geneseo program in Anthropology is designed to provide a broad-based, comprehensive education in both the theoretical and practical aspects of Anthropology.
-Courses, laboratory experiences, learning experiences inside and outside the classroom setting are designed to serve the professional goals of students and faculty, training a new generation of anthropologists to have a positive impact on the world.
+The SUNY Geneseo B.A. program in Anthropology provides a comprehensive education in both the theoretical and practical aspects of Anthropology.
+Courses, laboratory experiences, and learning experiences inside and outside the classroom setting serve the professional goals of students and faculty, training a new generation of anthropologists to have a positive impact on the world.
 Exciting study abroad and study away opportunities are also available within our department.

 Anthropology Alum in the News